-Apollo was a major Greek god who was associated with the bow, music, and divination.
-The epitome of youth and beauty, source of life and healing, patron of the civilized arts, and as bright and powerful as the sun itself, Apollo was, arguably, the most loved of all the Greek gods.
-He was particularly worshipped at Delphi and Delos, amongst the most famous of all religious sanctuaries in the Greek world.
+Apollo was a Greek god associated with the bow, music, and divination.
+The epitome of youth and beauty, source of life and healing, patron of the arts, and as bright and powerful as the sun itself, Apollo was perhaps the most loved of all the gods.
+He was worshipped at Delphi and Delos, amongst the most famous of all Greek religious sanctuaries.

 Son of Zeus and Leto, and the twin brother of Artemis, Apollo was born on the island of Delos (in Hesiod's Theogony he is clutching a golden sword).
 His mother, fearful of revenge from Zeus' wife Hera, had chosen barren Delos as the safest retreat she could find.
 At his first taste of ambrosia, he was said to have immediately transformed from babe to man.
 Apollo was then given his bow, made by the master craftsman of Mount Olympus, Hephaestus.